Skip to contents

 stat_ma_eq understands x and y, to be referenced in the formula while the weight aesthetic is ignored.
 Both x and y must be mapped to numeric variables.
 In addition, the aesthetics understood by the geom ("text" is the default) are understood and grouping respected.

 Transformation of x or y within the model formula is not supported by stat_ma_eq().
-In this case, transformations should never be applied in the model formula, but instead in the mapping of the variables within aes.
+In this case, transformations should not be applied in the model formula, but instead in the mapping of the variables within aes or in the scales.

 Computed variables